Shaping future in the heart of Europe

 Tuition fee

-The tuition fee for studying in English is 4,000 EUR per year.
-The payment must be made to the specific deadline before the
+The tuition fee for studying in English in the academic year 2026/2027 is 0 EUR per year.

 Scholarships